 Exchange students are responsible for Room & Board charges ONLY.

-All international students under the age of 21 are required to live on campus for the first year, except Canadian students that are within a commutable distance from Medaille College.
+All international students under the age of 21 are required to live on campus for the first year, except Canadian students that are within a commutable distance from Medaille University.

-Do I need a visa to study at Medaille College?
+Do I need a visa to study at Medaille University?